 Usdaw believes that all members have the right to a decent pension.
 If we are going to have to put money aside for retirement then we need assistance to help us build up a decent pension pot and that is why the right for workers to be put in a pension scheme automatically was introduced.

-The increase in pension contributions in April 2018 (and then in 2019) will provide an opportunity for employees to save more and take advantage of compulsory employer contributions along with the tax relief on your contributions and savings.
+The increase in pension contributions in April 2019 provides an opportunity for employees to save more and take advantage of compulsory employer contributions along with the tax relief on your contributions and savings.

 We realise that some workers may find it difficult to pay an increased pension contribution rate.
 If you are considering opting out please take time to read the Usdaw leaflet entitled: 10 Reasons not to opt out.